UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   * Select your wallet (as above).
 If you have only one, it will be preselected.
   * Now select a "catalogue item", that is, a pre-installed virtual machine.
     Choose "Ubuntu Desktop".
+  * Select the cloud provider.
+We use "SURF HPC Cloud".
+  * Select which version of Ubuntu you want to use.
+Choose "Ubuntu 22.04 Desktop".
   * Select a configuration.
-    In the video we use "1 Core - 8 GB RAM".
+    In the video below we use "1 Core - 8 GB RAM".
     The larger, the more credits it will cost.
-  * Select which version of Ubuntu you want to use.
-Choose "Ubuntu 22.04 Desktop".
   * By default, the workspace has ~95GB of storage on the system and home partition.
-    Optional (see above): Select additional storage, choose the one you created above.
+  * Optionally you can add more storage, above is explained how to allocate it.
+    If you have done this, select this additional storage.
   * Rename your workspace.
-  * After a few moments your workspace will be created and available.
+  * After some minutes your workspace will be created and available.
+It will be started up automatically.
-  * Start up your workspace.
 * Done.

 The next steps are to install Ricgraph.
 Start reading from